Secretary (2002 film): Plot

 During this period of exploration with Grey, Lee also attempts to have a more conventional relationship with family friend Peter.
 She engages in lukewarm sex with him, during which he is confused by her desire to be spanked.

 After Lee sends Grey an envelope with a worm in it, he bends her over his desk and makes her remove her skirt and underwear, then masturbates behind her and ejaculates onto the back of her blouse.
-Lee then goes into the restroom where she pleasures herself in one of the stalls whilst looking at one of her typo letters during which she starts fantasizing about having a fellatio performance act on Grey.
-Feeling disgusted by this action Grey, following this encounter, fires Lee out of shame.
+Lee then goes into the restroom, where she pleasures herself in one of the stalls whilst looking at one of her own typos and fantasizing about performing fellatio on Grey.
+Feeling disgusted by his actions, Grey fires Lee out of shame.

 Peter later proposes to Lee, who reluctantly accepts.
-However, while trying on her wedding gown, she flees and runs to Grey's office to declare her love for him.
-Grey, still uncertain about their relationship, tests Lee by commanding her to sit in his chair without moving her hands or feet until he returns.
-Lee willingly complies, despite being forced to urinate in her dress since she is not allowed to use the toilet.
+While trying on her wedding gown, she suddenly flees and runs to Grey's office to declare her love for him.
+Grey, still uncertain about their relationship, tests Lee by commanding her to sit in his chair without moving her hands or feet until he returns, which she willingly agrees to do.
+Peter locates Lee and pushes her out of the chair, but she fends him off and returns to the desk as Grey secretly watches from afar, impressed by Lee's dedication.

-Hours pass as several family members and friends individually visit Lee to alternately attempt to dissuade or encourage her while Grey watches from afar, completely taken by Lee's compliance.
+Hours pass as several family members and friends individually visit Lee to alternately attempt to dissuade or encourage her.
 Her refusal to leave the office, believed to be a hunger strike, draws media attention.
 Three days later, Grey returns to the office and takes Lee upstairs, where he bathes and feeds her.
 The pair marry and happily continue their dominant–submissive relationship.